openstack/watcher-specs/specs/mitaka/approved/db-purge-engine.rst

   a dedicated Audit Template.
 * I purge all objects marked as DELETED, older than N days and linked to a dedicated Audit Template, in a maximum limit of M objects.
+* I run a dry-run purge to check which objects would be purged, according to my settings.

 For all of these tests, we should be able to validate integrity of remaining objects (no orphans, no partial group of objects linked to a same parent).